-The customer want of good texture has a medium relationship with pizza color.
-Good texture has the customer importance rating of 1.
-According to the grid in our diagram, medium relationship i.e. the bold green circle has the importance rating of 3.
+The customer’s want for good texture has a medium relationship with pizza color.
+Good texture has an importance to the customer rating of 1.
+According to the grid in our diagram, the medium relationship i.e. the bold green circle has an importance rating of 3.
 So, simply multiply 3 by 1.
 That’s it!
-The answer for importance rating of pizza color is 3.
+The answer for the importance rating of pizza color is 3.

 Evaluate competing products